Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

-The first intriguing aspect of the open system is the generic instability of the normal state.
-The normal state is stable only when $\lambda_2=0$ and $\lambda_1<\frac{1}{2}\sqrt{(\omega^2+\kappa^2)\omega_0/\omega}$ where the Dicke model is recovered~\cite{fan20}.
-Dissipation also significantly impacts the superradiant states, where all atomic modes are now populated.
+The first intriguing aspect of the open system is the generic instability of the normal state, which is now stable only when $\lambda_2=0$ recovering the Dicke model, and $\lambda_1<\frac{1}{2}\sqrt{(\omega^2+\kappa^2)\omega_0/\omega}$~\cite{fan20}.
+Dissipation also significantly impacts the superradiant states, where all atomic levels are now populated.
 At the level of fixed points, akin to the IDTC model~\cite{soriente18}, the $\mathrm{U}(1)$ symmetry broken phase at $\lambda_1=\lambda_2$ is eliminated and two superradiant boundaries separated by a sliver emerge symmetric about $\lambda_1=\lambda_2$.
 Each superradiant boundary harbors both continuous and first order sections~\cite{supmat}.
-However, in contrast to the IDTC model, the superradiant state is unstable in an intermediate region above the critical coupling of the closed system [hatched region in Fig.~\ref{fig:schematics}(c)], as inferred from the associated rapidities~\cite{supmat}.
-This superradiant state stability boundary is almost insensitive to the weaker coupling, and lies where the stronger coupling takes the approximate value of
+In contrast to the IDTC model, the superradiant state is unstable in an intermediate region above the critical coupling of the closed system [hatched region in Fig.~\ref{fig:schematics}(c)], as inferred from the associated rapidities~\cite{supmat}.
+This superradiant state stability boundary is almost insensitive to the weaker coupling, and lies where the stronger coupling $\lambda_1$ takes the approximate value of